pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 - Pick up your instrument.
 - Walk through the above exercises using your instrument to keep the beat.

 These exercises, whether you tap, clap, say or play them, they will give you a stronger sense of rhythm.
-For more on rhythm, check out the blog on [polyrhythms](https://pitchplay blogasl;falskdfna;lksdgna;gn)
+For more on rhythm, check out our blog on [polyrhythms](https://pitchplay/music/polyrhythm).